High-revisit altimetry space infrastructure

 Why are daily water levels measurements necessary?

-Existing continental freshwater altimetry missions are not sufficient as slow repeat cycles end up in hydro-climatic disaster blindness.
-Rivers and lakes water levels are essential variables according to the Global Climate Observing System, which recommends their daily measurements.
+Existing continental freshwater altimetry missions have disadvantages, such as slow repeat cycles resulting in hydro-climatic disaster blindness.
+Rivers and lake water levels are essential variables according to the Global Climate Observing System (2024), which recommends their daily measurements.

 The missing link in existing continental freshwater altimetry missions: high temporal resolution

 The BWI constellation, of high temporal resolution, is the perfect complement to large-swath hydrological satellites such as SWOT.
-For example, soon-to-be Sentinel-3 TOPO NG which are both of much higher spatial resolution but of lower temporal frequency.
+For example, the soon-to-be Sentinel-3 TOPO NG has much higher spatial resolution but lower temporal frequency.

 A breakthrough for hydrology and freshwater resource management operational applications

-1-day revisits will be a revolution in Earth Observation, as current satellites repeat cycles are between 10 and 90 days!
-Daily updated global water level data points will help advance the state-of-the-art on our understanding of the water cycle.
+1-day revisits will revolutionize Earth Observation, given that current satellites’ repeat cycles are between 10 and 90 days!
+Global water level data points, updated daily, will help advance the state-of-the-art on our understanding of the water cycle.

 We bring hydrological expertise to the table